 Plan a day at Sapphire Valley for fun in the snow while skiing, snowboarding, snowtubing and ziplining!
 It is the perfect go-to ski resort for families with children or those looking for a gentler ski experience.
 In fact, beginners are given a priority at Sapphire with top-notch.

 Sapphire Valley even has a call-ahead concierge service that will ensure all of your equipment is out and ready for you when you arrive.
 Have a large group?
 No problem!
 Sapphire Valley is perfect for a group getaway in the mountains.
-Sapphire Valley’s target open for 2018 is December 15th, but be sure to check their hours before visiting.
+Be sure to check their hours before visiting.

 Although it might sound a little crazy to get into water in the winter, fly fishing is actually another excellent cold-weather activity, especially in Jackson County.
 The area, which is home to the WNC Fly Fishing Trail®, is known for its excellent fly fishing waters.
 Since trout feed all day in colder temps and the state begins supplemental stockings of the area’s waterways in the fall, winter is the perfect time to cast a line!